hadinh1306/lazy_investor/README.md

 4. **Download detailed data:**
    - Click "Download CSV" to export daily breakdown for selected scenarios
-   - CSV includes 13 columns with comprehensive metrics:
+   - CSV includes 14 columns with comprehensive metrics:
+     - Portfolio structure (allocation percentages)
      - Daily interest earned, cumulative interest
+     - Investment transactions across all tickers
-     - Investment transactions, share purchases
+     - Share purchases per ticker (supports partial shares)
+     - Portfolio value aggregated across holdings
-     - Portfolio value, total returns, return rates
+     - Total returns and return rates
+   - Dictionary columns (Stock Prices, Shares Purchased, Total Shares Owned) show data per ticker
    - Use the expandable info section to see column definitions

 ## 📈 Example Use Case

-**Scenario:** You receive a $26,000 tax return and want to invest it in VFV.TO (Vanguard S&P 500 ETF).
-You're considering different DCA strategies.
+**Scenario:** You receive a $26,000 tax return and want to invest it using DCA.
+You're considering both investment frequency and portfolio diversification strategies.

 **Compare multiple strategies:**

-1. **"Weekly $500"**
+1. **"Weekly $500 - 100% VFV"**
    - Park money in 2.5% APY savings account
-   - Invest $500 every week into VFV.TO
+   - Invest $500 every week
+   - Portfolio: 100% VFV.TO (S&P 500)
    - Period: 2025-01-01 to 2025-10-31

-2. **"Twice a week $250"**
+2. **"Weekly $500 - Diversified"**
    - Same savings account (2.5% APY)
-   - Invest $250 twice a week into VFV.TO
+   - Invest $500 every week
+   - Portfolio: VFV.TO 40%, QCN 20%, IEFA 20%, EEMV 20%
    - Same period

-3. **"Every two weeks $1000"**
+   - Each week: $200 → VFV.TO, $100 → QCN, $100 → IEFA, $100 → EEMV

+3. **"Twice a week $250 - Diversified"**
-   - Same savings account (2.5% APY)
+   - Same savings account and portfolio allocation
-   - Invest $1,000 every two weeks into VFV.TO
+   - Invest $250 twice a week (more frequent, smaller amounts)
    - Same period

 **What the calculator shows:**

-- **Comparison table**: Side-by-side metrics for all three strategies
+- **Comparison table**: Side-by-side metrics for all three strategies, including portfolio composition
 - **Best performer**: Automatically highlights which strategy has the highest return rate
 - **Visual comparison**: Interactive line chart showing how total value evolves over time for each strategy
 - **Detailed insights**:
   - How much interest you earned on savings for each strategy
-  - How many shares you accumulated at different prices
+  - How many shares you accumulated for each ticker at different prices (partial shares supported)
+  - Whether diversification improved or reduced returns
+  - Impact of investment frequency on final returns
   - Your total return combining both savings interest and investment gains
-  - Daily breakdown via CSV export for deeper analysis
+  - Daily breakdown via CSV export for deeper analysis, including per-ticker allocation details

-This allows you to make an informed decision based on actual market data rather than just theory.
+This allows you to make an informed decision about both **when** to invest (frequency) and **what** to invest in (diversification) based on actual market data rather than just theory.

+### Key Insights from Portfolio Structure

+By comparing concentrated vs. diversified portfolios, you can answer questions like:
+- Does diversification reduce volatility in my returns?
+- Which asset allocation performs best during my investment period?
+- How much does adding international exposure (IEFA) or emerging markets (EEMV) affect returns?
+- Is the complexity of managing multiple tickers worth the potential benefits?

 ## 🛠️ Dependencies